-- disputes with respect to payments that we believe are due under the applicable agreements; - disagreements with respect to ownership of intellectual property rights; - unwillingness on the part of a collaborator to keep us informed regarding the progress of its development and commercialization activities, or to permit public disclosure of these activities; - · delay of a collaborator's development or commercialization efforts with respect to our drug candidates; or - termination or non-renewal of the collaboration.
+- disputes or breaches with respect to payments that we believe are due under the applicable agreements, particularly in the current economic environment when companies, including large established ones, may be seeking to reduce external payments; - disputes on strategy as to what development or commercialization activities should be pursued under the applicable agreements; - disputes as to the responsibility for conducting development and commercialization activities pursuant to the applicable collaboration, including the payment of costs related thereto; - disagreements with respect to ownership of intellectual property rights; - unwillingness on the part of a collaborator to keep us informed regarding the progress of its development and commercialization activities, or to permit public disclosure of these activities; - · delay of a collaborator's development or commercialization efforts with respect to our product candidates; or - termination or non-renewal of the collaboration.

-Conflicts arising with our collaborators could harm our reputation, result in a loss of revenues, reduce our cash position, and cause a decline in our stock price.
+Conflicts arising with our collaborators could impair the progress of our product candidates, harm our reputation, result in a loss of revenues, reduce our cash position, and cause a decline in our stock price.

-In addition, in each of our collaborations, we generally have agreed not to conduct independently, or with any third party, any research that is directly competitive with the research conducted under our collaborations.
+In addition, in our collaborations, we generally have agreed not to conduct independently, or with any third party, any research that is directly competitive with the research conducted under the applicable program.
 Our collaborations may have the effect of limiting the areas of research that we may pursue, either alone or with others.
 Our collaborators, however, may develop, either alone or with others, products in related fields that are competitive with the products or potential products that are the subject of these collaborations.
+Competing products, either developed by our collaborators or to which our collaborators have rights, may result in the allocation of resources by our competitors to competing products and their withdrawal of support for our product candidates or may otherwise result in lower demand for our potential products.

-We have collaborations with Allergan for the development of drug candidates related to chronic pain and opthalmic diseases, including glaucoma.
-Allergan currently markets therapeutic products to treat glaucoma and is engaged in other research programs related to glaucoma and other opthalmic products that are independent from our development program in this therapeutic area.
+We have collaborations with Allergan for the development of product candidates related to chronic pain and ophthalmic diseases, including glaucoma.
+Allergan currently markets therapeutic products to treat glaucoma and is engaged in other research programs related to glaucoma and other ophthalmic products that are independent from our development program in this therapeutic area.
 Allergan is also pursuing other research programs related to pain management that are independent from our collaboration in this therapeutic area.
-Competing products, either developed by our collaborators or to which our collaborators have rights, may result in the allocation of resources by our competitors to competing products and their withdrawal of support for our drug candidates or may otherwise result in lower demand for our potential products.